 Casual employee entitlements

-Casual employees under the Vehicle Award are entitled to a casual loading for every hour that they work.
-This casual loading compensates them for entitlements they don’t receive, such as annual leave and paid personal leave (although they are entitled to 2 days’ unpaid carer’s leave).
+Casual employees are entitled to a casual loading for every hour that they work.
+However, they do not receive entitlements such as paid annual leave and paid personal leave (although they are entitled to 2 days’ unpaid carer’s leave).

-Casual employees are not entitled to notice of termination or redundancy pay under the Vehicle Award.
-However, they are entitled to other award conditions such as penalty rates for work performed during the evenings, weekends and public holidays.
+Casual employees are also entitled to penalty rates for work performed during the evenings, weekends and public holidays.